vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

 ### Installing

-Before running the code file, the environment will need to be updated with the relevant packages outlined in the requirements.txt file used for this project.
+Before running the code file, the environment will need to be updated with the relevant packages outlined in the Requirements.txt file used for this project.
 To setup a new environment for this project, please see below:

 ```
 Open a new terminal